UPES Integrated LLB Admissions 2026

 This Story also Contains

 The Bar Council of India is a statutory body established by the Parliament of India under the Advocates Act 1961.
 The 'All India Bar Committee', headed by S. R. Das, in 1953, envisaged the Bar Council of India as a regulatory body for the legal profession and legal education.
 Today, the Bar Council of India not only oversees legal practices, and etiquette but also regulates legal education.
-Bar Council also grants recognition to the universities that want to offer legal education in India.
+The Bar Council also grants recognition to the universities that want to offer legal education in India.
 It is mandatory for Indian law schools to get recognised by the Bar Council of India and follow the guidelines prescribed by it.

 Another important aspect of the Bar Council of India is that it represents the advocates’ community by protecting their rights, privileges and interests.
 Even the matters of complaint against practising advocates are dealt with by the council through a given procedure.